Transforming Tennessee's Food Program

 Did you know that one in four children face hunger in Tennessee?
 During each school day, approximately 649,000 children in Tennessee participate in the free or reduced-price school lunch program.
 Last summer, Tennessee’s Summer Food Service Program (SFSP) served approximately 42,000 children per day - clearly indicating the need to reach more children is great.
 We need your help to close this gap for our children.

 Access to consistent healthy meals is proven to have long lasting positive impact on children’s lives including: better brain functioning, reduced childhood obesity and a prevalence of healthy eating habits into adulthood.
 Without the availability of steady nutritious food options, children are more susceptible to health problems and poor academic performance.

-The renewed partnership between DHS and USDA-FNS represents a call to action to those interested in finding solutions for the more than 80 percent of Tennessee’s children who may be hungry and to reducing the rate of food insecurity across the state.
+The renewed partnership between DHS and USDA-FNS represents a call to action to those interested in finding solutions for Tennessee’s children who may be hungry and to reducing the rate of food insecurity across the state.

 This month marks the beginning of the application cycle for the 2015 Summer Food Service Program.
 The SFSP is a federally funded program intended to assure that children who benefit from free and reduced price meals during the school year, have access to nutritious meals during the summer.
 DHS needs partners, especially in unserved and underserved areas, to help meet these needs.